himorishige/noren/README.md

 - **🔌 Extensible**: Plugin architecture for regional/custom needs
 - **🔒 Enhanced Security**: 70%+ detection rate for security tokens

-> **Status: v0.5.0 Release**
+> **Status: v0.6.0 Release**
-> This release delivers major enhancements: JSON/NDJSON detection, 70%+ security token detection rate, performance optimizations with 77% code reduction, and 102K+ operations/second processing speed.
+> This release introduces plugin architecture modularity: Network PII detection (IPv4/IPv6/MAC) has been moved to a dedicated plugin for better maintainability and customization.

 ## ✨ Key Features